genestack/user-guide/source/doc-odm-user-guide/gene-transcript-mapping.rst

 Who can do what?
 ----------------

-- To upload and create links: Users must be part of the curator user group
+- To upload files, create and delete links: Users must be part of the curator user group

 - To query mapping: Any user can do this.
 Mappings are shared across all members of an organisation